jimmy-martin/todolist-php/README.md

 # todolist-php

-Todo application made with PHP and MySQL database
+Todo application made with PHP and MySQL database (for the moment it is only for O'clock students)

 ## Installation